 Bronze Age European Sword

-An ancient Bronze Age European bronze sword with a slender double edged blade, a flat punched hilt tongue with beveled edges, and punched holes to secure the hilt.
+An ancient Bronze Age European sword with a slender double edged blade, a flat punched hilt tongue with beveled edges, and punched holes to secure the hilt.

-Middle Bronze Age, Central Europe.
+Late Bronze Age, Central Europe.

 The inhabitants of Central Europe from Gaul to the Danube Basin in the second millennium BC coalesced into a culture identified in the archaeological record by large well defined cemeteries containing numerous cremation burials contained in cinerary urns.
 The graves were often accompanied by bronze tools and ornaments.
 The wealthiest burials were those of warriors and princes, often containing finely made bronze swords, spears, and adornments.